Red Cherry Shrimp Care Guide

 - Fire Red Shrimp: The shrimp in this category are entirely red, and they form one of the deepest categories of red for this species.

 - Cherry Shrimp: Cherry shrimp have a light-red color that forms the lowest grade of red.
 They mostly have a clear color with only a few small patches of red.
+Lower grade sakura and fire reds may shift colors in a generation or two.
+Losing their intense tones to look like regular cherry shrimp.

 - Painted Fire Red Shrimp: This group has the greatest shade of deep red.
 The shrimp in this category are completely covered in this deep shade of red.